Did you get the dreaded Instant Pot Burn Message or Ovht Error on the display screen?

 This is when you would see the “Burn” Message or “Ovht” Error on the screen display.

-The challenge with using pressure cookers is that food sits at the bottom of the pot and you can’t stir the food as it builds up the pressure.
-Thus, there are rules to follow to prevent you from burning food in Instant Pot! 🙂
+The challenge with using Instant Pot is that food sits at the bottom of the pot and you can’t stir the food as it builds up pressure.
+Therefore, there are rules to follow to prevent you from burning food in Instant Pot!

-Here are the 7 most common mistakes users make that trigger the Instant Pot Burn.
+Here are the 7 common reasons that trigger the Instant Pot Burn Message:

 Mistake #1: Not Enough Liquid in Instant Pot